 Through funding provided by the Rotary Club of East Hartford, Connecticut, APECA installed its first water catchment system at the Neuvo Progreso ‘posta medica’ to provide clean and safe water to the clinic.
 (See photo above.)

 Since that time a new system has been designed.
 With the help of an architect and a structural engineer this model has been tested and proven successful in other communities.
-Since the first project was installed in 2004, the lives of at least 6000 people have been impacted.
+Since the first project was installed in 2004, the lives of many have been impacted.
 APECA has identified 30 villages where this type of system is viable, and is applying for grants to assist in additional projects.
 The objective is to build Sustainable Clean Water Collection Systems based on working models developed and tested by APECA to provide clean water, improve public health, reduce infant mortality rate, and enhance sanitary living conditions of village communities.

 Plastic antimicrobial collection tanks and custom built gutter systems, which are attached to the local school roof, appear to be the most cost effective basic materials for support, containment, and delivery of rainwater for this project.
 The collection tank and gutter construction design is simple and extremely robust, requiring very little maintenance.
 Those who benefit will be trained to maintain the water collection equipment, using spare or replacement parts readily available and affordable in Peru.
 APECA personnel will be available for consultation regarding equipment maintenance and repair.